caysonjh/Protein-Membrane-MD-Tutorial/README.md

 ### The Task

 These instructions/tutorial will explain the process for running an atomistic simulation of a protein system embedded in a custom lipid bilayer membrane.
+An atomistic simulation represents every atom individually in the simulation, as opposed to a coarse-grained simulation where groups of atoms are combined and represented as one single point in the simulation.
 The steps will proceed as follows:

 1. Prepare the environment for running the simulation, including installing the required software and creating a Python environment. 👨‍💻
 2. Use the `memb_builder.py` python script to insert the protein into the membrane, specifying which lipids will compose the membrane and in what ratios. 🦠
 3. Prepare the protein-membrane system for molecular dynamics (MD).
 Each of the preparation steps and the simulation themselves will be run using the GROMACS simulation software package. 💻
-4. Run an energy minimization step so as to ensure that the atoms are in the lowest-possible energy configuration, so that no infinite or unrealistic forces arise from overlapping atoms in the production MD run. ⚡
+4. Run an energy minimization step to ensure that the atoms are in the lowest-possible energy configuration, so that no infinite or unrealistic forces arise from overlapping atoms in the production MD run. ⚡
-5. Run an equilibration step that will stabilize the system parameters (temperature, pressure, volume) and ensure that the system is in a physiologically reasonable configuration. 🌡️
+5. Run an equilibration step that will stabilize the system parameters (temperature, pressure, volume, etc) and ensure that the system is in a realistic configuration. 🌡️
 6. Run the production MD run.
 It is from this run that we will get a trajectory file, which we can use to visualize what is happening in our simulation. 📈
 7. Visualize our simulation using ChimeraX, the molecular visualization and analysis software. 📺